 Broccoli and Cauliflower

 I think it’s funny how picky broccoli and cauliflower plants can be while growing next to certain types of vegetables, given how picky humans are in eating them!
 Broccoli and cauliflower won’t do well near peppers, tomatoes, squashes, or strawberries.
+Technically if you really enrich your soil they can be friends, but in general, brassicas soak up all the nutrients in the soil which makes it hard for other nutrient-needing plants to thrive.

 Planting corn too close to tomatoes is like when moms used to have chicken pox parties in the 80s.
 Corn and tomatoes are both susceptible to fungal infections and if one gets it, the other one will too.
 They’re also both susceptible to pests like the cotton bollworm so it’s best to keep them apart.